Consultant Available...Call or EMail now...

 PAX World Funds, Portsmouth, NH, (also Maine, NY)

-This major mutual fund company hired me to finish the work started by a previous Access database programmer.
+This major mutual fund company hired me to finish the work started by a previous Access programmer.
 The program tracks commissions owed to brokers all across the country on all kinds of mutual fund transactions.
 A quarterly import of data is required and I automated this to make life easy for the administrator (Michelle).
 I later took on Access projects in several other departments including a critical one, Social Screening that is the core of the firm's specialty.
 PAX continues to use me for general database support.

 ProTracker Software, Hampton, NH